brianrodri/vim-sort-folds/README.md

 Since folds can be created in a variety of ways, this can be especially handy for sorting arbitrary groups of content based on their first line.

+## Usage

+ 1. Enter visual mode
+ 2. Select the folds you want sorted
+ 3. Call `sortfolds#SortFolds`

+If you find yourself doing this frequently enough, you can even bind it to a command to speed things up even further!

 ## Installation

 `vim-sort-folds` is compatible with most of the commonly used plugin managers for vim.
 Just drop something like the following lines somewhere in your `.vimrc`: